allouchmed/staff-manager/README.md

 #### Note

-* Before use create necessary relations: Country, City and etc.
+* Before use, create necessary relations: Country, City and etc.

 1. Remove employee from department
 To delete employee from department use filter `In the department` and select employees by `trash` button.